Automattic/git-conceal/SECURITY.md

 ### When This Design Is Acceptable

-For secrets stored in git repositories, the primary threat is typically:
+For secrets stored in Git repositories, the primary threat is typically:

-- Unauthorized access to the repository (e.g., compromised git hosting service)
+- Unauthorized access to the repository (e.g., compromised Git hosting service)
 - Leaked repository backups
 - Accidental public repository exposure

 In these scenarios, deterministic encryption still protects the actual secret values.
-The ability to detect unchanged files is essential for git's efficiency and is a necessary trade-off for transparent encryption in version control systems.
+The ability to detect unchanged files is essential for Git's efficiency and is a necessary trade-off for transparent encryption in version control systems.

 ### When This May Not Be Sufficient